 Quinapril is generally well tolerated but if you develop a troublesome cough, you must let your doctor know.

 The first dose in particular can make you feel dizzy.
-It is best taken in the evening.Some painkillers and indigestion remedies could interfere with quinapril.
+It is best taken just before you go to sleep.Some painkillers and indigestion remedies could interfere with quinapril.
 Ask your pharmacist for advice before you buy any medicines 'over the counter'.

 |Type of medicine||An angiotensin-converting enzyme (ACE) inhibitor|